terra-money/LocalTerra/README.md

 **NOTE:** 'terracli' has been deprecated and all of its functionalities have been merged into 'terrad'.

-Make sure you have the same version of `terrad` installed as LocalTerra.
-Then, you can use `terrad` to talk to your LocalTerra `terrad` node:
+1. Make sure you have the same version of `terrad` installed as LocalTerra.

+2. Use `terrad` to talk to your LocalTerra `terrad` node:

 ```sh
 $ terrad status